tommy-iasia/handmade-react-chart/src/donuts/README.md

 }
 ```

-Thus, in [useAngle.ts](cores/useAngle.ts), a slice can calculate its angle relative to the entire chart.
+Therefore, in [useAngle.ts](cores/useAngle.ts), a slice can determine its angle relative to the entire chart.

 ```ts
 const { valueInputs } = useContext(ChartContext);